digitkhrisnaa/TPWorkshopUnitTest/README.md

 If you raise your hand or you want learn more about Unit Test, this guide is for you!
 The guide will include 4 stages from very beginning to the common usage Unit Test in iOS development world.
 Don't forget to clone the repository first before you jump to the section.

+This repository contains 2 folders which Starter and Finished.
+You can start from Starter folder and follow the step-by-step from this tutorial, or you can open Finished to look at the final tutorial.

 [Stage 1 - Basic Unit Test](#stage-1---basic-unit-test)

 [Stage 2 - Leverage With Design Pattern](#stage-2---leverage-with-design-pattern)